-In accordance with the Management of Health & Safety at Work Regulations1999 (as amended):
+In accordance with the Management of Health & Safety at Work Regulations 1999 (as amended):

 - Glendale endeavours to ensure a safe working environment for our employees and other people who may be working for us, including visitors and the general public.
-One process that we use to help meet that aim is to perform a risk assessment, a formal and structured process that seeks to: - Assess the hazards and risks that may arise from work, and; - Identify and implement control measures to reduce those hazards and risks to as low a level as reasonably possible. - A safe system of work will follow from the risk assessment process.
+One process that we use to help meet that aim is to perform a risk assessment, a formal and structured process that seeks to: - o Assess the hazards and risks that may arise from work, and; - Identify and implement control measures to reduce those hazards and risks to as low a level as reasonably possible. - A safe system of work will follow from the risk assessment process.
 The safe system of work must be recorded in a written statement with supporting illustrations or diagrams. - Regardless of format, it is critically important that any safe system of work is shared amongst the team that will undertake the work.
 Each team member must understand their role in delivering that Safe System. - The risk assessment and method statement shall be the adopted arrangement.

-Glendale - SOP01 Risk Assessment applies.
+Glendale - PRO.002 - Risk Assessment Procedure - G.SMS. applies.